Teddy (film)

-Teddy is a 2021 Indian Tamil-language fantasy action film written and directed by Shakti Soundar Rajan.
-The film stars a teddy bear in the titular role as a special character, while Arya along with Sayyeshaa feature in the lead roles.
-Remade in telugu as buddy.Sathish, Karunakaran and Magizh Thirumeni play supporting roles in the film The music is composed by D. Imman and film is produced by K. E. Gnanavel Raja under his production banner Studio Green.
+Teddy is a 2021 Indian Tamil-language fantasy action thriller film written and directed by Shakti Soundar Rajan.
+The film features a teddy bear in the title role, along with Arya, Sayyeshaa, Sathish, Karunakaran and Magizh Thirumeni.
+The soundtrack and film score were composed by D. Imman and produced by K. E. Gnanavel Raja under his production banner Studio Green.

-It is the first Tamil film to use an Indian animation company to design a special animated character and the second motion-capture film in Tamil after Kochadaiiyaan (2014).
-The film was released worldwide on 12 March 2021 via Hotstar and received generally mixed reviews from critics.
+Teddy is the first Tamil film to use an Indian animation company to design a special animated character and the second motion-capture film in Tamil after Kochadaiiyaan (2014).
+The film was released worldwide on 12 March 2021 on Disney+ Hotstar and received mixed reviews from critics.
+The basic plotline was reused in the film Buddy in Telugu with E. B. Gokulan reprising his role.

 Plot

-Srividya Purushottaman alias Sri is a college student, who helps a person faced an accident, in return for having her hand injured.
-She is sent to a hospital where she is given IV drugged to cause an artificially induced coma.
-Sri awakens and is given the medicine, where her soul gets transferred to a Teddy bear.
-Shivanarayanan aka Shiva is an unemployed graduate, who is having an eidetic memory and OCD which makes him learn things faster.
-After his mother, Lakshmi and his friend take him to meet Dr. Priya Gopal, who is a psychiatrist for a session, but to no avail.
+Srividya Purushottaman, alias Sri, is a college student, who helps a person who had been in an accident and in the process, gets her hand injured.
+She is sent to a hospital where she is given IV drugs to cause an artificially induced coma.
+Sri awakens and is given the medicine and her soul gets transferred to a teddy bear.

+Shivanarayanan, aka Shiva, is an unemployed graduate, who has eidetic memory and OCD which makes him learn things faster.
+After his mother, Lakshmi and his friend take him to meet Dr. Priya Gopal, who is a psychiatrist, for a session, but to no avail.

-One night, Shiva saves a teenager from goons where Sri (whose soul is in the teddy bear) witness the fight and meets him in the morning.
-Shiva first believes to be a dream, but soon understands that it's real.
+One night, Shiva saves a teenager from goons, and Sri (whose soul is in the teddy bear) witnesses the fight and meets him in the morning.
+Shiva first believes it to be a dream, but soon understands that it's real.
 Sri tells Shiva that she needs to see her boyfriend Rishi, where Sri and Shiva realize that Rishi is a fraud and Sri gets heart broken.
 After Shiva and his friend Ramachandran take Srividya to her house, he sees Sri's father Purushottaman trying to commit suicide, Shiva saves him and her mother requests them to find her.
 Shiva promises to find Srividya.
-Shiva and Sri investigates to find her body, that was transferred from the hospital.
-Shiva sends Sri as a package with a barcode from the hospital and also gives her a smartphone to track the location where the parcel would be sent.
+Shiva and Sri investigate to find her body, which was transferred from the hospital.
+Shiva sends Sri as a package with a barcode from the hospital and also gives her a smartphone to track the location where the parcel will be sent.